oracc/oracc-rest/README.md

 Once you are connected to the server it's always a good idea to update the packages as a first step: `sudo apt-get update && sudo apt-get upgrade -y`

+You may need to restart apache after running certain commands along the way, you can do this with: `sudo service apache2 restart`

 ### Install software

 The following software needs to be installed on the Ubuntu server: